-State University of New York, Stony Brooks School of Medicine
+The State University of New York, Stony Brooks School of Medicine

 “Hope is available and you will find the beginning ray of hope as you read this book.
-Every effort must be make to educate the medical community and anyone who may counsel vaginismus sufferers, including therapists and clergy.
+Every effort must be made to educate the medical community and anyone who may counsel vaginismus sufferers, including therapists and clergy.
 Without our help, these women have nowhere to turn.”

 Rev, Dr. Marvin H. Dennis

 “It is important to explain to the struggling couple that vaginismus does exist; that it is a medical condition and not a personal abnormality, that they are not alone in their suffering; and that there is help.”